Gewehr 98: Combat service

 The Gewehr 98 saw service primarily in World War I, as well as the Boxer Rebellion and the Herero Wars in the preceding years.
 As with all contemporary bolt-action rifles, it was a powerful and accurate rifle with long range that was poorly suited for the close quarter fighting of trench warfare.
 The considerable length of the rifle and the minimum sight setting of 400 meters (far in excess of the typical range in trench battles) were particular handicaps.

 Its successor, the Karabiner 98k, would go on to be the standard rifle of the German infantry during World War II.
 Some Gewehr 98s also saw service in World War II, though many of these older rifles were converted to either 98b or 98k specifications.

 Military accuracy standard

 For determining accuracy the German military fired a group of shots into a target and used statistics to calculate a hit probability.
 For this they drew a circle that disregards the hits on the outer part of the target and only count half of the hits (50% or R50) on the inner part of the circle.
 They then used both the vertical and horizontal measurements of the reduced shotgroup to measure accuracy.
 When the R50 results are doubled the hit probability increases to 93.7%.

 To pass the German military minimum accuracy standard a Gewehr 98 had to perform as follows.

-These requirements were carried over for the Karabiner 98k, Germany's standard service rifle during WW2, each rifle having to place 5 out of 5 shots within a 12cm circle at 100 m in order to be accepted for service.
+These requirements were carried over for the Karabiner 98k, Germany's standard service rifle during WW2, each rifle having to place 5 out of 5 shots within a 12 cm circle at 100 m in order to be accepted for service.